Below are some frequently asked questions about working with our law firm:

 A: We're flexible and make it easy for you to connect with us.
-You may schedule a consultation yourself by selecting an available time-slot on the attorney's calendar You can also request an appointment through this website by completing any of the "For More Information" forms on the right-side of each page.
-Feel free to call or text us at 770-756-6056 if you prefer.
+You may schedule a consultation yourself by selecting an available time-slot on the attorney's calendar or give us a call at 770-756-6056 if you prefer.

 Q: Will you credit the consultation fee to my legal fee balance if I hire you?

 A: Yes.
 We credit the $125.00 toward your legal fees if you retain our services on your case within the next 7 calendar days from your consultation.

 Q: How much time do I have with the attorney if I pay the consultation fee?